 Freedom from Discrimination in Credit Act

-Securing credit is critical to some of the most important undertakings in life, including buying a home, going to college or starting a small business.
+Securing credit is critical to some of the most important undertakings in life, including buying a home, going to college, or starting a small business.
 Credit decisions should not be based on personal characteristics, such as race and sex, that are unrelated to creditworthiness and our nation’s civil rights laws reflect that.

 What is the Freedom from Discrimination in Credit Act?

-What is the Current Status of the Bill?
+What was the Status of the Bill in the 115th Congress?

 FDCA was introduced in the House of Representatives by Rep. Josh Gottheimer (D-NJ) and in the Senate by Sen. Patty Murray (D-WA) on May 17, 2017.